dianekrycho/Cloud_computing_project/README.md

 Clone this repository on your local machine

-clone the project from this URL https://github.com/dianekrycho/Cloud_computing_project
+Clone the project from this URL https://github.com/dianekrycho/Cloud_computing_project

 Start the whole project on the background